WxboySuper/Productivity-Hub/ROADMAP.md

   - [x] If not authenticated, show options to register or log in
   - [x] If authenticated, show a placeholder dashboard or welcome message

-## v0.12.0-beta: Project Management UI ⏳ _Current Focus_

-**Note:** v0.12.0 grew too large; future versions should be kept smaller and more focused.
-Testing and documentation should be considered when planning each version, even if not listed in the roadmap.

 # v0.12.0-beta: Project Management UI & UI/UX Overhaul

 - [x] Comprehensive UI/UX redesign: dynamic backgrounds, modern forms, responsive layout